 The ACA provides government subsidies for some people, based on income.
 People making from 100% to 400% of the federal poverty level for their household size may be eligible for a tax subsidy.
 Insurance premium subsidies are available to individuals under the ACA in every state, regardless of whether the state or federal government is operating that exchange.

-The ACA requires all U.S. citizens to have health care coverage.
-A number of exemptions exist, but if you choose not to enroll in one of the health care exchanges, you could be required to pay a penalty, the so called "individual mandate" penalty.
-According to Healthcare.gov, you’ll pay the higher of these two amounts in 2016:
+The ACA currently requires all US citizens to have health care coverage.
+A number of exemptions exist, but if you choose not to enroll in one of the health care exchanges, you could be required to pay a penalty, the so-called "individual mandate" penalty through December 2018.

 Small business option